CJVB: Fairchild ownership

 In 1992, a 63-year-old van Bruchem opted to plan for his retirement.
 He reached a deal to sell CJVB for $5.1 million to Y.B.C.
 Holdings Ltd., a consortium of five mostly Chinese Canadian interests: Wardley Canada, a subsidiary of Hongkong Bank of Canada; 1320 Communications Ltd., owned by CHQM-AM-FM founder Jack Stark; Fairchild Media; Oakbridge Investments; and Anson Holdings.
 The Chinese Canadian National Council protested the proposed buyer over concerns that there would be changes in programming.

 The sale closed in January 1993, and at that time, there were major changes in Chinese-language programming.
 Overseas Chinese Voice, having programmed half of the station under contract for two decades, was out, and Canadian Chinese Radio (Vancouver) Corp. was in.
 The main face of the new Chinese-language programming was Michael Ng, a former anchor for Radio Television Hong Kong.
 (Overseas Chinese Voice then started Vancouver's second multicultural station, CHMB (1320 AM).)
 The last edition of van Bruchem's Dutch Treat program aired in late March.

 In 1995, Fairchild and Roger Charest, owner of CKER in Edmonton, made a joint bid to the CRTC to establish FM world music stations in Vancouver and Calgary.
 The application was approved in 1996, and in 1997, CHKG-FM 96.1 began broadcasting.

+On December 17, 2025, the CRTC approved an application by Fairchild Radio to revoke the broadcasting license for CJVB and a related application to remove the conditions on CHKG-FM that prevented it from carrying Chinese-oriented ethnic programs from 6 a.m. to 3 p.m. daily, thereby allowing 33 hours of Chinese-language programming to move across to FM.
+Fairchild cited financial losses and increasing interference to the AM signal as reasons for the application.
+The licence was revoked on March 5, 2026.

 Programming

-Six days a week, CJVB devotes 21 hours of its air time to assorted Chinese-language news, talk, and music programming, followed by additional Cantonese- and Mandarin-language religious programs, as well as an Italian-language program and the Putumayo World Music Hour.
-On Sundays, the station turns over to blocks of other programs, including shows in Filipino, German, Hungarian, Japanese, Khmer, Korean, Lao, Macedonian, Polish, Thai, and Vietnamese, as well as the indigenous program Turtle Island Radio and shows spotlighting Celtic and world music.
+Six days a week, CJVB devoted 21 hours of its air time to assorted Chinese-language news, talk, and music programming, followed by additional Cantonese- and Mandarin-language religious programs, as well as an Italian-language program and the Putumayo World Music Hour.
+On Sundays, the station broadcast blocks of other programs, including shows in Filipino, German, Hungarian, Japanese, Khmer, Korean, Lao, Macedonian, Polish, Thai, and Vietnamese, as well as the Indigenous program Turtle Island Radio and shows spotlighting Celtic and world music.